 ← Back to Stories

-PCOS renamed to PMOS after global collaboration for better awareness and care
+PCOS renamed PMOS after global effort to improve diagnosis and care for millions of women

 Consensus Summary